Want to Start Selling Online to Europe? Here’s How to Do EU E-Commerce Right

 Why Sell in the EU Market?

 Europe’s e-commerce sector hit €819 billion in 2024 and continues to grow at approximately 7% annually, according to the European E-commerce Report 2025.
-That’s not just impressive—it’s one of the most stable and mature digital markets in the world.
+That’s not just an impressive number; it’s one of the most stable and mature digital markets in the world, which is a big plus when you’re committing to a new region.

 Which EU E-Commerce Model Is Right for You?